Psychic... Powerless... Another Man's Sac

-Psychic...Powerless...Another Man's Sac is the debut studio album by American rock band Butthole Surfers, released in December 1984 by Touch and Go Records in America and Fundamental Records in England.
-All songs were written and produced by the Butthole Surfers.
+Psychic...
+Powerless...
+Another Man's Sac is the debut studio album by American rock band Butthole Surfers, released in December 1984 by Touch and Go Records in America and Fundamental Records in England.
+It was preceded by the band's debut mini-album in 1983, Butthole Surfers.
 This was Butthole Surfers' first album on Touch and Go, and was originally released on clear vinyl.
 It was reissued on Latino Buggerveil in 1999.

-The album's back cover and label photos were produced by artist Michael Macioce.